snoplus/data-flow-documentation/data-flow/grid/subsec/proxies.md

 voms-proxy-init --vomses ~/vomses --voms snoplus.snolab.ca
 ```

 This should be unnecessary on a machine where you are the sysadmin and can just edit the files under /etc/grid-security/vomses and is unnecessary on a grid environment configured according to the RAT Companion, but useful when using a shared machine with a CERN grid environment.

+# Current VOMS Information

+The up-to-date VOMS information can be found [here](https://voms.gridpp.ac.uk:8443/voms/snoplus.snolab.ca/configuration/configuration.action).
+Note that this page may require a valid user certificate loaded in your browser to access.